go-compression/go-compression.github.io/site/algorithms/lzss.md

 ### Comparing Token Sizes

 This crucial piece is the process described earlier of comparing the size of tokens versus the text it represents.
-Essnetially we're saying, if the token takes up more space than the text it's representing then don't output a token, just output the text.
+Essentially we're saying, if the token takes up more space than the text it's representing then don't output a token, just output the text.
 ![](/assets/LZ1.png)

 Lucky for us this is a pretty simple change.
 Our main loop now looks like so: